Getting to Know Your Inner Critic: How Internal Family Systems Therapy Creates Lasting Change

 Integration and Ongoing Relationship

-Lasting change through Internal Family Systems therapy comes from building an ongoing relationship with all your parts from Self-energy.
+Lasting change through IFS therapy comes from building an ongoing relationship with all your parts from Self-energy.
 This means you develop the capacity to notice when the inner critic is activated, approach it with compassion, and respond from your core Self rather than from a reactive place.

 The Inner Critic in Eating Disorder Recovery

-As an eating disorder therapist, I see the inner critic play a central role in the development and maintenance of disordered eating.
-The critic's voice often becomes entangled with eating disorder thoughts to the point where it's hard to distinguish between them.
+As a Certified Eating Disorder Specialist (CEDS), I see the inner critic play a central role in the development and maintenance of disordered eating.
+The inner critic part and the eating disorder parts often work side-by-side and it can be difficult to discern each part.

 For many of my clients, the eating disorder itself can be understood as a protective part.
 It's one that promised control, safety, or worthiness through food and body manipulation.
 The inner critic often works alongside this part, using shame and judgment to enforce eating disorder rules.
 Through IFS, you can develop a relationship with both of these parts, understand their fears and intentions, and ultimately help them find new roles that don't require you to suffer.